feos-org/feos/parameters/pcsaft/README.md

 # Parameters

-This directory contains files with parameters for PC-SAFT.
+This directory contains files with parameters for PC-SAFT (including gc-PC-SAFT).
 The files named according to the pattern `NameYear.json` correspond to published parameters.
 The corresponding publication is provided in the [`literature.bib`](literature.bib) file.

 - We provide *regular* PC-SAFT parameters, i.e. parameters for substances that are *not* described via group contribution (GC) methods.